-If your LinkedIn for business strategy is currently limited to a personal page—especially one with a bare-bones resume that’s hopelessly out of date—it’s time to up your LinkedIn marketing game.
-You need a company presence on the network to gain access to the full range of benefits LinkedIn can offer to all business departments, from recruiting to sales.
+If your LinkedIn marketing strategy is limited to a personal page—especially one with an out-of-date, bare-bones resume—it’s time to up your game.
+You need a company profile to gain access to the full range of benefits LinkedIn has to offer, from recruiting to sales.

 Bonus: Download a free guide to discover four time-saving tools to help you grow your LinkedIn network faster.
 Includes one tool that lets you schedule a week’s worth of LinkedIn updates in just three minutes.